leahdillard-create/CSPB3022FinalProject/README.md

-# CSPB3022 Final Project: World Health Predictors and Life Expectancy
+#World Health Predictors and Life Expectancy -  CSPB3022 Data Science: Final Project

 ## Problem:
 World health is at the epicenter of public information via the news media ever since the Coronavirus pandemic.